Amethia Prescribing Information

 Stop Amethia tablets if there is unexplained loss of vision, proptosis, diplopia, papilledema, or retinal vascular lesions.
 Evaluate for retinal vein thrombosis immediately.

-Women who currently have or have had breast cancer should not use Amethia tablets because breast cancer may be hormonally sensitive.
+Amethia tablets are contraindicated in females who currently have or have had breast cancer because breast cancer may be hormonally sensitive [see Contraindications (4)].

 Some studies suggest that COCs are associated with an increase in the risk of cervical cancer or intraepithelial neoplasia.
 However, there is controversy about the extent to which these findings are due to differences in sexual behavior and other factors.